Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 GitHub Pages and Jekyll are powerful blogging tools, and an energetic community has developed around them.
 Since writing this, I’ve noticed some of their calling cards in other blogs, notably [in the code for https://idratherbewriting.com/](https://github.com/tomjoht/tomjoht.github.io).

 The Continuous Integration (CI) [&#8308;](#footnotes) aspect of building GitHub Pages is fascinating, and I’ve only scratched the surface.
-I have a lot of experience with CI for software development and there's a lot of overlap with the docs-as-code mindset.
+I have a lot of experience with CI for software development and there's a lot of overlap here with the docs-as-code mindset.
 This is something I am keen to build on beyond this assignment!

 ## Footnotes